 My teaching expertise includes health promotion, public health, child devlopment and learning, sustainability in health, wellbeing, healht inequalities, human development, child safeguarding and protection, research mnethods and processes.

-Areas of expertise and interest in terms of pedagogical expertise and learning and development as well as professionalism and professionality including clinical supervision, peer assessment, reflection and critical pedagogy for excellence are also areas of interest and devlopement .
+Areas of expertise and interest iclude pedagogy and social pedagogy including andragogy and different expertise and learning and development that might support life long learning.
+Aswell as professionalism and professionality including clinical supervision, peer assessment, reflection and critical pedagogy for excellence.

-My professioanl heritage includes being a Registered General Nurse, Registered Midwife and Registered Health V and these areas remain wihtin my interests and colour who I ma and the values I hold and enact.
+My professioanl heritage includes being a Registered General Nurse, Registered Midwife and Registered Public Health Specialist are alternate areas of research and interest as above.

-I have also been and am, a member of the Higher Education Academy as a Fellowship membership since 2010 onwards.
+I have also been and am, a member of the Higher Education Academy as a Fellowship membership since 2010 onwards and am an active researcher.

-Within my role as a external examiner I have worked alongside several different HE organisations and currently work with Birmgingham University within their early childhood studies programs provision to ensure standards, equity's and quality for students and Higher Education as a whole.
+Within my role as a external examiner I have worked alongside several different HE organisations and currently work with other universities at both undergraduate and masters level.

 Iam also a secondary school foundation governor and work with the school including areas such as student progress, pupil premium and safeguarding children as well as within a wider role within the school around educational special needs and student wellbeing.